-You have several topical choices to get rid of your oral thrush infection in your mouth.
+You have several topical choices to get rid of your mouth thrush infection in your mouth.
 You can use creams, mouthwashes and tablets.
 Mouthwashes may have less contact to your mouth, but daily usage and selecting an antibacterial or antifungal mouthwash offer a great advantage to treat your oral thrush.

 Creams and tablets provide longer contact to your mouth and are highly effective topical treatments for oral thrush.
 Denture wearers can benefit from creams because they can easily apply the cream to the surface between their dentures or brides and their mouth, where oral thrush is seen.
-Also, tablets dissolve slowly and are the most useful topical medication that can expose the oral thrush in your mouth to antifungal agents for longer period of time.
+Also, tablets dissolve slowly and are the most useful topical medication that can expose the thrush in your mouth to antifungal agents for longer period of time.

 Topical medications: nystatin and clotrimazole are two common topical drugs for treating oral thrush.
 Your doctor or dentist plans a 2 week treatment time.
 During these two weeks, you should apply these medications 4 or even 5 times daily.

-Medical treatments for severe forms of oral thrush
+Medical treatments for severe forms of thrush

-When oral thrush is caused by systematic diseases or immune deficiencies of your body, your dentist may prescribe some strong drugs for the oral thrush treatment.
+When oral thrush is caused by systematic diseases or immune deficiencies of your body, your dentist may prescribe some strong drugs for the thrush treatment.
 Two common systemic antifungal medications are ketoconazole and fluconazole, which can be prescribed by your dentist.
 These two medications can have serious side effects and dentists are careful about when and how to prescribe them.

 What is the best mouthwash for oral thrush?

 Using chlorhexidine mouthwash is the best way to get rid of thrush in your mouth.
-Chlorhexidine mouthwash has the antibacterial and antifungal properties that make that a great bacterial and fungal killer for treating your oral thrush.
+Chlorhexidine mouthwash has the antibacterial and antifungal properties that make that a great bacterial and fungal killer for treating your moth thrush.

 Does oral thrush go away easily?

-Usually oral thrush disappears after 2 weeks or even 1 week after the treatment, but in chronic cases you will need a long-term therapy to overcome this fungal mouth infection.
+Usually mouth thrush disappears after 2 weeks or even 1 week after the treatment, but in chronic cases you will need a long-term therapy to overcome this fungal mouth infection.
 Thrush in infants in the first year of life happens frequently and if it doesn’t go away, you need to visit a pediatrician for the management of the thrush in your baby’s mouth.

 Home remedies for oral thrush

-- Rinse your mouth with warm saltwater and baking soda to reduce the effects of oral thrush infectious fungus
+- Rinse your mouth with warm saltwater and baking soda to reduce the effects of oral infectious fungus

 - Hydrogen peroxide rinse, and lemon juice rinse are good home remedies for the treatment of thrush